 Before meeting Sciola, I didn’t know what to expect.
 I had heard a lot about him, I knew he was a famous artist, yet I was totally taken aback by the connection he has established between nature and his work.
 He’s not just grateful to nature for its continuous gifts to humanity, but he’s also aware of what his place is within planet Earth, and it seems like he’s somehow closer to the mysteries around the universe.

 Pinuccio Sciola has lost his battle with cancer and passed away on May 13th 2016.
 I feel lucky I had the chance to meet him and see him making music out of stones.
-If you wish to listen to Pinuccio Sciola’s stones, you can check my video where he shows me how they release music.
+Check my video to listen to Pinuccio Sciola sounding stones.